-Prompts are the audit probes zued sends to AI engines on your behalf.
+Prompts are what zued sends to AI engines on your behalf.
 They are generated from your crawled page content and confirmed ICPs, then reviewed by you before dispatch.
 Their goal: to produce AI responses comparable to what your customers would see when asking about topics you cover — so you can measure how well your content matches what users are actually hearing.

 How prompts are generated